rackerlabs/design-system/_docs/style/text-conventions/capitalization.md

 {% column left:"hxCol-12 hxCol-xs-12 hxCol-sm-12 hxCol-md-12 hxCol-lg-12" %}

-## All caps capitalization
+## All-caps capitalization

-In rare cases, all caps might be used to visually distinguish a secondary, less important text element - for example, **GENERAL** as a menu heading.
+In rare cases, all-caps capitalization might be used to visually distinguish a secondary text element, such as, **GENERAL** as a menu heading.

-The following elements use all caps capitalization:
+The following elements use all-caps capitalization:

 - Header 5
 - Table column headers